arbazz03/arbazz03/README.md

 - 👋 Hi, I’m @arbazz03
 - 👀 I’m interested in software technologies ,gui
-- 🌱 I’m currently learning mastersin computer appliation
+- 🌱 I’m currently learning masters in computer appliation
 - 💞️ I’m looking to collaborate on real life projects
 - 📫 How to reach me email me